dragonGR/PyHEIC2JPG/README.md

 # HEIC to JPG Converter

-This Python script efficiently converts HEIC (High-Efficiency Image Format) files to JPG format, now with parallel processing for faster conversions and enhanced user experience.
+This Python script efficiently converts HEIC (High-Efficiency Image Format) files to JPG format, now with parallel processing for faster conversions, enhanced user experience, and automatic preservation of EXIF metadata.

 ## Key Improvements
 - Parallel Processing: Utilizes ``ThreadPoolExecutor`` for concurrent conversion of HEIC files, improving the speed of batch conversions.